CU-CloudCollab/DockerImageLibrary/README.md

 We recommend using hadolint to have dockerfiles conform to community best practices.
 This linter is parsing the Dockerfile into an AST and performs rules on top of the AST.
 It is standing on the shoulders of Shellcheck to lint the Bash code inside RUN instructions.
 We are using hadolint over other linters (specifically dockerlinter) because it offers a bit more features.
-It is a bit more challenging to install, but if you are running a mac you can simply use brew.
+It is a bit more challenging to install, but if you are running a mac you can simply use brew .. and, of course, you can always use Docker.

 Rules can be found here:
 https://github.com/lukasmartinelli/hadolint